hashicorp/terraform-provider-tfe/website/docs/r/policy_set.html.markdown

   `workspace_ids` is provided.
 * `kind` - (Optional) The policy-as-code framework associated with the policy.
    Defaults to `sentinel` if not provided.
 Valid values are `sentinel` and `opa`.
+   A policy set can only have policies that have the same underlying kind.
 * `overridable` - (Optional) Whether or not users can override this policy when it fails during a run.
 Defaults to `false`.
 Only valid for OPA policies.
 * `organization` - (Required) Name of the organization.